odds-get-evened/taber/README.md

 * networking
 * cables and racks
 * uninterruptible power (UPS)
-* software based management platforms (DCIM) (for reporting on system health, availability, capacity and configuration)
+* [software based management](test.md) platforms (for reporting on system health, availability, capacity and configuration)

 ### things to consider